johndoe61/WEBI/README.md

 # Description of the Repository

-In this repository we provied additional material for the submission at IEEE CSF 25'.
+In this repository we provied additional material for the submission at IEEE CSF'25.
 The structure of the repository is the following:
 * WEBIot implementation (`./webiot_implementation`): section 5
   - WEBIot scheduler semantics and proofs (`./webiot_scheduler_semantics_proof`).